 Brown Brothers Harriman & Co. ("BBH&Co."), through a separately identifiable department ("Investment Adviser"), serves as the Fund's investment adviser.
 The Fund seeks to achieve its investment objective by investing in a well-diversified portfolio of fixed income instruments, including floating or variable rate debt instruments.
 The Fund intends to invest only in debt instruments which are performing, durable, and available at an attractive valuation.
-With respect to fixed income instruments, the term "performing" indicates that the instrument is making payment of interest and principal on schedule, while the term "durable" signifies the Investment Adviser's assessment that the obligor responsible for making payment on the instrument is likely to continue making such timely payment in a variety of future economic circumstances.
+With respect to fixed income instruments, the term "performing" indicates that the instrument is making payment of interest and principal on schedule, while the term "durable" signifies the Investment

+Adviser's assessment that the obligor responsible for making payment on the instrument is likely to continue making such timely payment in a variety of future economic circumstances.
 The Investment Adviser considers an instrument to be "attractively valued" when the Investment Adviser believes that the instrument's potential total return exceeds that which would be normally justified by the instrument's underlying risks.

-The Fund's investments will be primarily focused in notes and bonds issued by domestic and foreign corporations, financial institutions, the U.S. Government and government agencies and government guaranteed issuers; asset-backed securities, consisting of consumer and commercial asset-backed securities; commercial mortgage-backed securities and residential mortgage-backed securities and loan transactions.
-The Fund may purchase select municipal obligations, sovereign debt, and fixed income securities issued by corporations and governments in foreign countries, including in emerging markets, when the Investment Adviser believes that the additional returns available from these securities are attractive.
+The Fund's investments will be primarily focused in notes and bonds issued by domestic and non-U.S. corporations, financial institutions, the U.S. Government and government agencies and government guaranteed issuers; asset-backed securities, consisting of consumer and commercial asset-backed securities; commercial mortgage-backed securities and residential mortgage-backed securities and loan transactions.
+The Fund may purchase select municipal obligations, sovereign debt, and fixed income securities issued by corporations and governments in non-U.S. countries, including in emerging markets, when the Investment Adviser believes that the additional returns available from these securities are attractive.
 The Fund may invest in money market instruments, repurchase agreements, commercial paper and for hedging purposes, derivative instruments, consisting of futures, swaps and options, to meet its investment objective.
 The Fund may also invest a portion of its assets in securities that have characteristics of equity securities, including but not limited to convertible securities and preferred stock.
-Subject to applicable statutory and regulatory limitations, the Fund may invest in shares of other investment companies, such as exchange-traded funds ("ETFs").
+Subject to applicable statutory and regulatory limitations, the Fund may invest in shares of other investment companies, consisting of shares of exchange-traded funds ("ETFs") and notes issued by business development companies ("BDCs").
 The Fund's investment in other investment companies may include shares of money market funds, including funds affiliated with the Investment Adviser.
-The Fund may invest in fixed- and floating-rate loan transactions, which investments generally will be in the form of loan participations, delayed funding loans, and revolving credit facilities, or assignments of portions of such loans and private placement securities, including Rule 144A, Regulation S and Regulation D securities.
+The Fund may invest in fixedand floating-rate loan transactions, which investments generally will be in the form of loan participations, delayed funding loans, and revolving credit facilities, or assignments of portions of such loans.
+The Fund may also invest in private placement securities, including Rule 144A, Regulation S and Regulation D securities, to meet its investment objective.